 A white platter filled with Yorkshire pudding bites

 These puddings take on a life of their own in the oven.
-They will bake in all different shapes, no two are alike and they never come out the same way each time.
+Each one bakes differently—no two are alike, and they never come out the same way twice.

-When they come out of the oven and are cool enough to handle, don’t be afraid to manipulate them into the right shape.
-You also what then hollow in the center for the roast beef.
-Don’t be too rough, but just enough to get them to look the way you want.
+Once they come out of the oven and cool enough to handle, feel free to gently shape them into the right form.
+Then, carefully hollow out the center to make room for the beef.
+Handle them lightly – just enough to get them looking perfect without breaking.

-Entertaining is all about being able to make things in advance so all you have to do is assemble.
-The Yorkshire puddings can be made the day before then simply spread them on a baking sheet to reheat for 10 minutes at 350°F/180°C right before serving.
+Entertaining is all about getting ahead, so you can focus on assembly rather than last-minute stress.
+Make the Yorkshire puddings a day in advance, then simply reheat them on a baking sheet at 350°F (180°C) for 10 minutes right before serving.

 Serving size